canonical/maas/docs/man/maas-import-pxe-files.8.rst

 * the location in the filesystem where downloaded images should be stored, and made available to nodes through TFTP and iSCSI;
-* where boot images should be downloaded; and
+* Simplestream sources from where boot images should be downloaded; and
 * which kinds of images are needed: architecture, operating system release, etc.